LeishMarrero/MechaCar_Statistical_Analysis/README.md

 ![8](Images/8.png)

 ### T-Test for Lot 3
-The p-value for Lot 3 is 0.04168 > 0.05, making it not statistically significant from the population mean.
+The p-value for Lot 3 is 0.04168 < 0.05, making it statistically significant from the population mean.

 ![9](Images/9.png)